 Loan Default Explained

-Loan default occurs when a borrower fails to pay back a debt according to the initial arrangement.
-In the case of most consumer loans, this means that successive payments have been missed over the course of weeks or months.
-Fortunately, lenders and loan servicers usually allow a grace period before penalizing the borrower after missing one payment.
-The period between missing a loan payment and having the loan default is known as delinquency.
-The delinquency period gives the debtor time to avoid default by contacting their loan servicer or making up missed payments.
+Fortunately, lenders usually allow a grace period before penalizing the borrower after missing one payment.
+The period between missing a loan payment and having the loan default is known as "delinquency."
+The delinquency period helps you avoid default by giving you extra time to contact your loan servicer and catch up on missed payments.

 How Loan Default Works

-The typical delinquency period before a credit card debt defaults is around 6 months.
-While this period gives debtors a sufficient amount of time to straighten out their finances, it can also be a time when the debt, if left unpaid, rapidly accrues interest.
-For debtors looking to avoid this situation, a good option is to take out a personal loan to consolidate your outstanding debt.
-These types of personal loans allow for fixed monthly payments and generally have lower interest rates than credit cards.
+The typical delinquency period before credit card debt defaults is around six months.
+While this gives debtors sufficient time to fix their finances, it also allows the unpaid debt to accrue interest rapidly.
+If you want to avoid this situation, consider taking out a personal loan to consolidate your outstanding debt.
+Personal loans offer fixed monthly payments and generally have lower interest rates than credit cards.

-Mortgages are secured with the purchased home as collateral, meaning that the home can be seized if the loan isn't paid back according to the initial agreement.
-For most homeowners, this means that defaulting on a mortgage will lead to foreclosure.
-While this is a drastic consequence, foreclosure can be avoided by figuring out how to refinance your mortgage to make it more affordable.
-Eligible homeowners might consider the Home Affordable Refinance program, or HARP, which is designed to help underwater borrowers.
+While this is a drastic consequence, you can avoid foreclosure by refinancing your mortgage to make it more affordable.
+Eligible homeowners might consider the Home Affordable Refinance Program (HARP), which is designed to help underwater borrowers.

-Above all, making your payments on time can help you avoid default.
-Like with other loans, it's important to communicate with your loan servicer if you think you can’t make your mortgage payment.
-If you've made payments on time in the past and can prove your current financial distress, you may be able to negotiate for a restructured loan agreement.
+Above all, making timely payments can help you avoid default.
+Like with other loans, it's important to communicate with your loan servicer if you can’t make your mortgage payment.
+If you've made consistent payments in the past and can prove your current financial distress, you may be able to negotiate for a restructured loan agreement.

 Other Types of Loans

-- For secured personal loans, default will usually result in the collateral asset being seized by the lender
+- For secured personal loans: The default will usually result in the lender seizing the collateral asset.

-- For secured business loans, default will usually result in lenders seizing revenue or inventory
+- For secured business loans: The default will usually result in lenders capturing revenue or inventory.

-- For unsecured personal loans, default will often result in wage garnishment
+- For unsecured personal loans: The default will often result in wage garnishment.

-For other types of loans, it's much harder to find specific programs or loans designed to help debtors get out of default.
-Your best bet is to negotiate a repayment plan with your debt collector if it's possible.
-On the other hand, depending on the size of your defaulted loan and the severity of your debt, you may want to hire a bankruptcy lawyer to examine your financial situation.
-If you're far too overwhelmed with outstanding debt obligations, it's likely that you could benefit from the loan forgiveness provided by declaring bankruptcy.
+Depending on the size of your defaulted loan and the severity of your debt, you might also consider hiring a bankruptcy lawyer to examine your financial situation.
+If you're too overwhelmed with outstanding debts, you could likely benefit from the loan forgiveness provided by declaring bankruptcy.